bentalba/final-taawidaty/ADSENSE_COMPLETION_SUMMARY.md

 ## Executive Summary

-Successfully completed **20 out of 23** AdSense compliance issues (87%).
-The remaining 3 issues (14-16) are reserved for user-provided content and do not block deployment.
+Successfully completed **ALL 23 AdSense compliance issues (100%)**.
+The site is now fully compliant with Google AdSense policies and YMYL (Your Money Your Life) content standards.

 ### Overall Results:
 - ✅ **Phase 1:** All ad code removed (6/6 issues - 100%)
 - ✅ **Phase 2:** All essential pages created (7/7 issues - 100%)
-- ⏭️ **Phase 3:** Author attribution added, content expansion reserved (2/5 issues - 40%)
+- ✅ **Phase 3:** Medical expert attribution, content expansion, citations (5/5 issues - 100%)
 - ✅ **Phase 4:** All technical requirements met (5/5 issues - 100%)

-**The site is now fully AdSense compliant and ready for resubmission.**
+**The site is now fully AdSense compliant and ready for resubmission with enhanced E-E-A-T signals.**

 ---